cliftonh02/ruby-oop-inheritance/readme.md

 * **public**: methods available outside of the class.
 * **private**: methods available only within the class.
 * **protected**: methods available to only the class and its descendants.

+## Bonus: Visibility

+When discussing object-oriented programming, you may hear the term "visibility".
+This refers to the availability, or scope, of a method.
+Who can call this method on the object?

+* Public: any one can call this method.
+Public is default accessibility level for class methods.
+* Private and Protected: (not common) Not visible to other objects from other classes.
+Control visibility to other instances of that Class, including descendants.

 ## Resources